HeyPublisher/heypublisher-submission-manager/readme.txt

 == Changelog ==

+= 1.3.0 =

+* Introduced the ability for editors to turn off the email notifications sent to writers when a submission changes state.

+* Added 'Year Established', 'Monthly Circulation', 'Facebook' and 'Twitter' configuration options.
+When populated, these values will be displayed with your publication listing at HeyPublisher.com

+* Fixed an edge-case where publishers could continue to see withdrawn submissions.

+* Better layout of the Publication Information configuration section, to separate contact info from publication info.

+* Fixed issue where previously accepted submissions that were moved to the trash were not marked as 'rejected'.

+* Fixed issue where accepted submissions that were scheduled for publication at a future date were not transitioning to 'published' on that date.

 = 1.2.4 =

 * Fixed tagging issue that caused submissions page to throw fatal error regarding missing class file.